 Our DBS outdoor unit products include band translation switch and channel stacking switch integrated circuits, which are highly complex single-chip radio frequency integrated circuits that integrate multiple independent signal receivers and multiple discrete analog functions onto a single silicon die.
 Moreover, as many as four channel stacking switch integrated circuits can be linked to provide up to 12 digital broadcast satellite signals on a single cable.
-Our band translation switch products, which were specifically designed to operate with DISH Network Corporation s, or DISH Network s, service offerings, are sold to customers who incorporate them into products deployed by DISH Network.
+Our band translation switch products were specifically designed to operate with DISH Network Corporation's, or DISH Network's, service offerings.
 We sell our channel stacking switch products to customers who incorporate them into products deployed by other DBS service providers.
 We are the pioneers in developing band translation switch and channel stacking switch radio frequency integrated circuits and we have helped to define the standard for satellite signal distribution over a single cable in conjunction with members of the European Committee for Electrotechnical Standardization, or CENELEC.
 We believe that single cable standardization will lead to more rapid adoption and further expand the market for our products.
 Our band translation switch products are currently used in outdoor equipment deployed by DISH Network and one other North American operator and our channel stacking switch products are currently used in outdoor equipment deployed by DIRECTV, Via Embratel, Sky Italia, BSkyB and other service providers.